 Transforming Child Maintenance

-is a two-year partnership project between Fife GingerbreadInstitute for Public Policy Research (IPPR) Scotland, and One Parent Families Scotland, funded by The Robertson Trust.
+is a partnership project between Fife GingerbreadInstitute for Public Policy Research (IPPR) Scotland, and One Parent Families Scotland, funded by The Robertson Trust.
 We are working with parents, practitioners, and policymakers to make the case for a fairer system for children and families.

 We believe that children have a right to fair financial support from both parents wherever possible to ensure their health, happiness and wellbeing.